Skip to content

 def snmp_main(in_json_str: str) -> str:

-See the built-in scripts as examples.
-The /opt/srlinux/snmp/scripts/utilities.py contains some useful helper functions to perform various checks and common type conversions.
+Refer to the built-in scripts as examples.
+The /opt/srlinux/snmp/scripts/utilities.py script contains some useful helper functions to perform various checks and common type conversions.

 SR Linux Built-In Traps#

-Traps are defined with the mapping files that look similar to the MIB ones, but include additional parameters for triggers and variable bindings.
-As we've seen in the beginning of this document, the traps mapping files are listed in the global /opt/srlinux/snmp/snmp_files_config.yaml.
+Traps are defined with mapping files that look similar to the MIB files, but include additional parameters for triggers and variable bindings.
+As you have seen in the beginning of this document, the traps mapping files are listed in the global /opt/srlinux/snmp/snmp_files_config.yaml.

 rfc3418_traps.yaml definition file